-The Tri-City Service District plant is along Interstate 205 in Oregon City just east of the junction of the Willamette and the Clackamas Rivers.
-The plant has an average flow capacity of 11 million gallons per day (mgd) and a design peak flow capacity of 50 mgd.
-The available average capacity is 4.4 mgd.
-The plant was designed to serve a population of 66,500 in the year 2001; however, the facility was recently expanded to increase the available average dry weather capacity to 11.9 mgd.
+The Tri-City Service Water Pollution Control Plant is along Interstate 205 in Oregon City just east of the junction of the Willamette and the Clackamas Rivers.
+The plant had an average flow capacity of 4.4 million gallons per day (MGD) and a design peak flow capacity of 50.0 MGD and served a population of 66,500 in the year 2001.
+However, the facility was expanded in 2012 to increase the available average dry weather capacity to 11.9 MGD and a peak flow of 68.7 MGD.
+The plant is currently serving a population of 98,000 residents and set have expanded solids handling capacity by 2020.

 Due to the public health concern caused by a failed septic system, the City has approved access to the City sewer system and the site has been connected.
-The city issued permits for the connection in August, 2016.
+The city issued permits for the connection in May, 2017.